-It is recommended that the best value service review endorses and supports the development of the Nottinghamshire Integrated Transport project to more effectively and efficiently utilise the total transport resources of the County Council.
+It is recommended that the best value service review endorses and supports the development of the Nottinghamshire Integrated Transport project to more effectively and efficiently utilise the total transport resources of the County Council and improve information on transport availability.
 This will ensure that a best value outcome is achieved with a very practical measure for many Nottinghamshire residents, particularly for people with disabilities.